-Measuring over 10 miles, the Vasco da Gama Bridge connecting northern and southern Portugal is the longest bridge in Europe.
+Measuring over seven miles long, the Vasco da Gama Bridge connecting northern and southern Portugal is the longest bridge in Europe.
 Opened to the public in 1998, it was named after the Portuguese explorer who was the first European to reach India by sea in the 15th century.
 Spanning the Tagus River, the bridge cannot be accessed on foot and has been built to withstand winds of up to 155mph.

 Beipanjiang Bridge, China

 Over 560m in height, the Beipanjiang or Duge Bridge is the highest in the world.
 The structure has substance as well as style; this critical stretch of motorway links the cities of Liupanshui and Qujing, reducing travel time by up to three hours.
-At nearly double the height of London’s Shard, the bridge cost £88m to construct.
+At nearly double the height of London’s Shard, the bridge cost ¥1.023bn (roughly £112m) to construct.

 Golden Bridge, Vietnam

-Since opening in June this year, Vietnam’s 150 metre long Golden Bridge has become a major tourist attraction.
+Since opening in 2018, Vietnam’s 150 metre long Golden Bridge has become a major tourist attraction.
 Perched on a mountaintop near the city of Da Nang, the distinctive bridge is designed to look as if it is being held up by a giant pair of hands.

 Pont du Gard Aqueduct, France

-Certainly claiming the title for the oldest bridge in this list, the Pont du Gard aqueduct is a Roman monument built in the first century AD.
+Claiming the title of the oldest bridge in this list, the Pont du Gard aqueduct is a Roman monument built in the first century AD.
 Originally designed to supply the city of Nîmes with water, this three tier aqueduct is 50 metres in height.
 Constructed from soft, yellow limestone rock, this remarkable edifice was declared a historical monument by the French government in 1840.

 Golden Gate Bridge, USA